joelgrondrup/silverstripe-microbizz/README.md

 ## Configuration

 After building the database you should have a button in the CMS called "Microbizz Applications".
-First create a Microbizz Application in the CMS and insert a public and secret key (contact [Ventu](https://micropedia.microbizz.com/tec/making-a-microbizz-app) commercial support for these keys).
+First create a Microbizz Application in the CMS by inserting a public and secret key (contact [Ventu](https://micropedia.microbizz.com/tec/making-a-microbizz-app) commercial support for these keys).

+### Activate application
+After this you must make a handshake with Microbizz to get an access token, contract id and endpoint url.
+To do this just click on "Activate" and follow the instructions.
+(If you want to you can fill out hooks and interfaces before activating, but you can also activate them afterwards.)

+If everything went well you should see the fields with access token, endpoint and contract filled out.

+### Enter user information for api requests
-After this finish the configuration by filling out endpoint, contract, apikey, username and password.
-The endpoint is the url to the microbizz api endpoint.
-The contract is the contract number you use when you log into microbizz.
-Apikey, username and password can be created in your microbizz system.
+After this, finish the configuration by filling out an apikey, username and password created in the matching Microbizz-system.
+This can be useful later when you make extensions to hooks and interfaces.

-### Hooks for Event Endpoints
+## Hooks for Event Endpoints

-To grab your first event objects from Microbizz you must create a Webhook and fill out a Mod and a Hook code.
-Remember that you can only use the module for Event endpoint types, interface events, app interface events and settings eventsare not (yet) supported by this module.
+To grab your first event objects from Microbizz you must create a webhook and fill out a mod and a hook code.
+Remember that the hooks are used for getting event endpoint types.

-You can add as many hooks to event endpoints as you want.
+You can add as many hooks as you want to.
 Available events can be found [here](https://micropedia.microbizz.com/tec/making-a-microbizz-app#MakingaMicrobizzapp-Programmingendpoints).
-After adding event hooks you can activate them by clicking on the button "Activate webhooks".
+After adding event hooks you can activate them by clicking on the button "Activate" and go through the form again at Microbizz.

-Once you receive data from Microbizz you can either use the "Event log" tab to see all data that is coming from Microbizz or you can go into each separate Hook to view events only for the specific webhook.
+Once you receive data from Microbizz you can either use the "Event log" tab to see all data that is coming from Microbizz or you can go into each separate hook to view events only for the specific webhook.

-## Working with Event data
+### Working with Event data

 For every hook you can create your own functions that will be called when the hook is fired.
 All possible actions will automatically be listed in a dropdown under the "Actions" tab.
 To create a function you must create a class that extends the BaseWebhook class and add one or more static functions to it.